AOEpeople/techradar/radar/2018-03-01/go-lang.md

 title:      "Go / Golang"
 ring:       trial
 quadrant:   languages-and-frameworks
+tags:       [academy training, coding]
 ---

-We have moved Go to Trial because multiple teams have used Go with success for different services and tools.
+We have decided to trial Go because multiple teams have successfully used it for various services and tools.

-The learning curve and productivity have proven to be immense and we are convinced that this language will find more adoption in other teams.
+The learning curve and productivity have proven to be significant, and we are convinced that this language will gain more adoption in other teams.